 Budgeting is easier than it looks

-By tackling budgeting now and becoming a boss at it, you will also teach yourself valuable lessons about financial literacy and saving money.
-These skills will come in handy when you start your student loan repayment or pursue other short-term or long-term financial goals.
+By tackling your budget now and becoming a boss at it, you will also teach yourself valuable lessons about financial literacy and saving money.
+These skills will come in handy when you do things like start your student loan repayment or pursue other short-term or long-term financial goals.